-Symptoms that Suggest COVID-19 Worsening, Call Your Doctor or Go to ER: shortness of breath at rest, chest pain,
+Symptoms that Suggest COVID-19 Worsening, Call Your Doctor or Go to ER:

 Social Distance: Social distancing is a conscious effort to maintain distance between yourself and other people as a way to mitigate the spread of disease.
 This means avoiding public gatherings, bars, restaurants or other events, even if you are symptom free.
 Stay at least 6 feet from other people as often as possible.
 Take precautions if you cannot maintain that distance, such as using alcohol-based hand sanitizer and/or hand washing immediately after contact.
 Consider using curbside pick-up or delivery for essential items.